 How Asia’s richest entrepreneur manages to operate in Europe despite backing Russia

-Mukesh Ambani, Asia’s richest entrepreneur and owner of Reliance Industries, retains Estonia’s e-residency.
-Despite assisting Russia in circumventing sanctions, this grants his business access to the European financial system and tax benefits.
+Mukesh Ambani, the wealthiest entrepreneur in Asia and the owner of Reliance Industries.
+Despite assisting Russia in circumventing sanctions, his business for a long time had access to the European financial system and tax benefits.
+More details — in the RBC-Ukraine article.

 Read more in the RBC-Ukraine material.

-Indian businessman Mukesh Ambani, whose fortune is estimated at nearly $103 billion and who has been linked by the media to one of the largest schemes for circumventing sanctions against Russia, still remains an e-resident of Estonia.
+Mukesh Ambani is an Indian businessman with a fortune estimated at nearly $103 billion, whom the media link to one of the largest schemes for circumventing sanctions against Russia.

-Meanwhile, Reliance Industries, owned by the Indian billionaire, processes over 30% of all Russian oil imported to India.
-Thus, Ambani’s business effectively helps provide the Kremlin with billions of dollars to continue its war in Ukraine.
+Thus, Ambani’s business effectively helps provide the Kremlin with billions of dollars to continue the war in Ukraine.

 Ambani’s Role in the Kremlin’s financial flows